Little sign of economic stress in North Korea's well-swept capital

-PYONGYANG, July 28 (Reuters) - North Korea’s economy is believed to be virtually lifeless after decades of mismanagement, isolation and sanctions aimed at foiling its nuclear ambitions but its showcase capital, Pyongyang, shows no hint of calamity.

-Secretive North Korea allowed in a large group of foreign journalists last week to cover Saturday’s lavish celebrations of the 60th anniversary of the truce that ended the 1950-53 Korean War, which North Korea says it won.
+Secretive North Korea allowed in a large group of foreign journalists last week to cover Saturday’s lavish celebrations of the 60th anniversary of the truce than ended of the 1950-53 Korean War, which North Korea says it won.

 No expense seems to have been spared for monuments to the conflict upon which the state was founded.